Victoria’s Secret’s Candice Swanepoel Flaunts Her Body In A Tiny Polka Dot Bikini

 “Because if I’m punching, I’m not counting how many lifts — I go until I’m tired,” Candice said.

-She also revealed her workout secrets to The Cut.
+She also revealed her workout secrets to the Cut.

 Swanepoel opened up to the site about how her workouts had changed since becoming a mom, admitting that she’s a big fan of yoga and creates her own moves when she can get some time to herself.